-About Us: I’ve been flying RC for more than 30 years, and flying rockets for more than 40.
-I’m NAR level 2 certified.
-About 10 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
+About Me: I’ve been flying RC for more than 35 years, and flying rockets for more than 45.
+I’m NAR level 2 certified and have been an instructor for RC at my local club.
+About 15 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
 Since then, I’ve designed, built and flown over 100 different parkjet and Rocket boosted glider designs.
 I’ve had articles and pictures published in several rocketry and model aviation magazines.

-In march of 2015 I started making kits of a few of my simpler designs at the request of several people who wanted to try RC rocket gliders but were not familiar with working with Depron and working from plans and did not have access to all of the little bits and pieces.
+In march of 2015 I started making kits of a few of my simpler designs at the request of several people who wanted to try RC rocket gliders but were not familiar with working with foams and working from plans and did not have access to all of the little bits and pieces.
 It’s been a learning process, ordering in bulk, finding alternate sources, making templates, redesigning the models to be able to fit into a box that did not cost a fortune to ship, creating online instructions/photo guides etc. These kits are cut to order personally by me using 6mm depron foam, and include high quality carbon fiber rods, 3m blenderm and velcro tape and dubro/great planes hardware.
-I’ve designed and published plans and kitted over 30 RC rocket gliders since then.
+I’ve designed and published plans and kitted over 50 RC rocket gliders since then.
 Dynasoar rocketry has had several firsts.
-We were the first to kit truly flyable RC rocket gliders of the X-15, X-24, HL-10 and X-20 lifting bodies, AQM37 Jayhawk, Bomarc Missile, F-106 Delta Dart, F-105 Thunderchief, Mig 21, V-1 Buzzbomb, Klingon Battlecruiser and Orbital Pegasus.
+We were the first to kit truly flyable RC rocket gliders of the X-15, X-24, HL-10 and X-20 lifting bodies, AQM37 Jayhawk, Bomarc Missile, F-106 Delta Dart, F-105 Thunderchief, Mig 21, V-1 Buzzbomb, Klingon Battlecruiser, Interceptor, Orbital Transport Shuttle and Orbital Pegasus.
+We were the first to sell a built up RC rocket glider kit of the SR-71/A-12 spyplane and the first to sell an RC rocket glider version of the Centuri Mach 10.
 We pioneered the application of profile parkjet design to rocket boosted gliders for light weight and gentle flight characteristics.

 My design philosophy is simple.
 Make things that fly well, are simple to build, and that look like a real airplane or rocketplane.
 These designs are simple and light, will penetrate the wind quite well, but land like a feather.
 Since there is no airfoil they can boost straight up with neutral controls without any tendency to pitch or climb.
 This means they can launch from a normal rail or rod and require minimal control on boost to adjust for any wind.
 Once the motor burns out, they are slightly nose heavy and require a small amount of up trim for a stable glide.
 The motor is not ejected and the model recovers ready to fly immediately.